aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-flux.md

 Generate your cluster configuration and add the GitOps configuration.
 For a full spec reference see the [Cluster Spec reference]({{< relref "../../reference/clusterspec/gitops" >}}).

->**_NOTE:_** After your cluster is created the cluster configuration will automatically be commited to your git repo.
+>**_NOTE:_** After your cluster is created the cluster configuration will automatically be committed to your Git repo.

 1. Create an EKS Anywhere cluster with GitOps enabled.